3 Distinct Types Of Tactile Learning

 In fact, over the past 20 years as a learning specialist and educational therapist, I have found that there are three distinct types of tactile learning that should be considered.

-There are a number of strategies one can use to accommodate those students that crave a tactile approach.
+- There are a number of strategies one can use to accommodate those students that crave a tactile approach.
 Be sure to ask the student which strategies are most appealing as they may have specific preferences.
+Play tactile games and activities in the following popular publications:

 - Take notes and write outlines.